Suraj-kumar00/DevOps/Git_and_Github/README.md

 ## GitHub:

-It is an online website where developers push their code.
+It is an online website where developers push their code, store and collaborate.It allows us to host our Git Repositories.
+A repository is just a folder where all the changes are saved.

+Like GitHub, some platforms allow you to host your repository:

+- Bitbucket

+- Gitlab etc.

+## Some Differences between Git and GitHub
 ![Difference Betwene Git And GitHub](../Assets/git-github-difference.png)

 ---